Jared-MB/Alert-Component-React/README.md

 The style is in the file _"alert.css"_ feel free to change it or use your own style using the className property.

 In the same file (alert.css) you can find the animation of the alert, you can change it or use your own animation.
-The animation we use is by _Animista_, you can find it in the link below: https://animista.net/
+The animations I use is by _Animista_, you can find it in the link below: https://animista.net/

 Only remember to change the className property _"scale-in-center"_ and _"scale-out-center"_, you can find the first in the file _"alert.jsx"_ on _className_ (change the two)